ddadaal/ddadaal.me/contents/resume/en.md

 ### Architecture design; Implementation; Final presentation for software part
 - Supports multi-node network and detection/recovery on data corruption
 - Participate in designing core architecture using `Spring Boot`.
 Implemented web application using `Kotlin` and Web backend of demo application (supply chain management system) using `C#` and `ASP.NET Core`
-- **Third prize** in *Chain Valley（链谷杯）National Blockchain Application Competition*, **National Second Prize** and **Eastern China Regional First Prize** in *The Third National College Blockchain Competition*
+- **Third prize** in *Chain Valley（链谷杯）National Blockchain Application Competition*; **National Second Prize** and **Eastern China Regional First Prize** in *The Third National College Blockchain Competition*

 ## <span class="highlight">VicBlog</span>, Personal Blog <span class="right">October 2016-Present</span>
 ### Personal project
 - Website: https://viccrubs.me; Related repos: https://github.com/vicblog
-- Based on `Gatsby` static site generator, written in `TypeScript` and deployed on `GitHub Pages`.
+- Based on `Gatsby` static site generator, self-designed code and content structure, written in `TypeScript` and deployed on `GitHub Pages`.
 Previous versions used `Flask` and `ASP.NET Core + React` on `Microsoft Azure`
 - Use `simstate`, a state management library developed by myself, for state management (GitHub: viccrubs/simstate)

-## <span class="highlight">Tag x00</span>, A Crowd-Sourcing Data Tagging Platform <span class="right">March-June, 2018</span>
-### Team leader; Completed most of frontend
-- A Term Project for a course; Got the highest score in the grade
-- Use a similar architecuture to **A+Quant**'s; **A+Quant**'s architecture is based on and improved from the architecture of this project
-- Designed a canvas component: Supports drawing rectangle or any closed areas on an image: Supports both mouse and touch; Detects click and highlight selected area; Changes size based on width while maintaining correct coordinations in all sizes
+## <span class="highlight">ChainPaper</span>, a Paper Sharing & Social Network Platform based on ChainStore <span class="right">May 2019</span>
+### Frontend design and implementation; Final presentation
+- A platform to freely share papers and communicate with others. **ChainStore** is used to ensure the identity and traceability of identity of papers
+- A Hackathon project.
+Built from scratch in 30 hours in a team of 4 students.
+The only **First Prize** in the NJU & Vivo Hackathon Competition

 # Skills/Others